pmharris77/home-assistant-vibecode-agent/README.md

 **Let AI build your Home Assistant automations - just describe what you want in natural language** 🏠🤖

 Transform your smart home management!
-This add-on enables Cursor AI to:
+This add-on enables Cursor AI, Visual Studio Code or your favourite IDE with MCP support to:
 - 📝 Analyze your Home Assistant configuration and devices
 - 🏗️ Create intelligent automations, scripts, and complete systems
 - 🔍 Monitor and troubleshoot your setup through log analysis